sbha/readdir_xl/README.md

   map_df(~ read_sheets(dir_path, .))
 ```

 Just like when we checked to make sure that we were reading from the correct directory and the correct file names, we'll use `list.files()` to get all the individual file names.
-Then using `map_df()` we'll apply our `read_sheets()` function to each Excel file in that directory and combine them into a single data frame:
+Then using `map_df()` we'll apply our `read_sheets()` custom function to each Excel file in that directory and combine them into a single data frame:

 ```
 # A tibble: 15 x 5